 Decisions to move manufacturing back to the United States should include at least five key factors:

-1) Site location: transportation access, tax codes, real estate
+1) Site location: transportation access, tax codes, and real estate

 2) Work force: Education, skills, wages